Lower Than Atlantis: 2009–11: Far Q and World Record

-They recorded their next release and first full-length album, Far Q, with Daniel Lancaster (of Hertfordshire band Proceed) at Studio Glasseye in Hatfield, England.
-It was released in March 2010 on A Wolf at Your Door Records in the UK, under the Distort Entertainment label in Canada and for rest of Europe under Redfield Records on limited Mediabook-CD and limited white vinyl.
+Lower Than Atlantis released their full-length album, Far Q in March 2010 through A Wolf at Your Door Records in the UK, under the Distort Entertainment label in Canada and for rest of Europe under Redfield Records on limited mediabook CD and limited white vinyl.

+The album was recorded their first album with Daniel Lancaster (of Hertfordshire band Proceed) at Studio Glasseye in Hatfield, England.
 This release retained some element of the band's punk roots whilst gearing itself more towards post-hardcore/melodic hardcore influences.

 Before that Redfield Records release a 10" split-vinyl in February 2010 with the single Far Q together with tracks from Grace.Will.Fall, Talk Radio Talk and MNMTS.

 Their second full-length album, World Record, was recorded at Outhouse Studios in Reading, England, and released via A Wolf at Your Door Records on 25 April 2011.
 It took strong alternative rock influences from bands such as Jimmy Eat World and Foo Fighters.
 World Record saw the band make a significant breakthrough both in terms of growth at live shows and radio airplay.

 2012–13: Island Records and Changing Tune

 At the last show of their headline tour in support of second album World Record on 27 January 2012, the band announced that they had signed to Island Records.
 They then played a string of festivals such as Hit the Deck, Camden Crawl, Slam Dunk, Download, Y Not, Hevy and the Festival Republic Stage at Reading & Leeds festivals, all in the summer of 2012.
 On 14 September 2012, Lower Than Atlantis were the penultimate act at Butserfest and headlined Underground Festival on 30 September in Gloucester.

 The band's third album Changing Tune, recorded early in 2012 at Rockfield Studios in Wales, was released on 1 October 2012, reaching no. 25 in the UK Official Album Charts.
 The album was accompanied by a UK headline tour that started in Exeter on 1 October and finished in London on 11 October.

 The album's first single, "Love Someone Else", was premiered on Zane Lowe's evening show on Radio 1 on 16 July 2012.
 This single had a similar sound to World Record.

 The band recorded a Christmas single entitled "Merry Christmas (Wherever You Are)" in 2012.
 After its premier on Zane Lowe's show, the hashtag #LTAforchristmasnumber1 became one of the top trending hashtags in the UK on Twitter.
 The track was also featured in the Christmas episode of Made in Chelsea.

 They were the support act for All Time Low's UK tour during February 2013, and also played dates in the UK 6–16 February and a date in Paris, France, on 18 February.

 In April 2013, the band embarked on their biggest UK headline tour to date, "The Fuck It to the Man Tour".
 On the tour, they had support from Dinosaur Pile-Up, The Xcerts and Blitz Kids.